What Is a Divorce Registry?

 Frequently Asked Questions

-Q: Is a divorce registry real?
+Q: Is a divorce registry a real thing?

 Q: Is it free to create a divorce registry?